Holidays Closure

 Our office will be closed Monday, November 11th for Veterans Day.

-Our office will be closed Thursday, November 28th and Friday, November 29th.
+Our office will be closed Thursday, November 28th and Friday, November 29th for Thanksgiving.

-• Oversized/Overweight loads NOT requiring escorts for movement areallowed continuous travel with normal travel conditions asauthorized.
+• Oversized/Overweight loads not requiring escorts are allowed continuous travel under normal conditions.

-Our office will be closed Tuesday, December 24th and Wednesday 25th.
+Our office will be closed Tuesday, December 24th and Wednesday, December 25th for Christmas.

-• NO ESCORTED TRAVEL allowed on December 24th through December 25th.
+• No escorted travel December 24th through December 25th.

-• Oversized/Overweight loads NOT requiring escorts for movement are allowed Continuous travel with normal travel conditions as authorized.
+• Oversized/Overweight loads not requiring escorts are allowed continuous travel under normal conditions.

-Our office will be closed Tuesday, December 31st, & Wednesday, January 1st .
+Our office will be closed Tuesday, December 31st and Wednesday, January 1st for New Year’s.

-• NO ESCORTED TRAVEL allowed on December 31st through January 1st.
+• No escorted travel December 31st through January 1st.

-• Oversized/Overweight loads NOT requiring escorts for movement areallowed continuous travel with normal travel conditions asauthorized.
+• Oversized/Overweight loads not requiring escorts are allowed continuous travel under normal conditions.

 Running Hours and Holiday Restrictions